2018 Kemerovo fire: Victims

 At least 64 people were killed in the fire, 41 of them children.
-Also among the fatalities are some 200 animals from the petting zoo.
-Thirteen people were hospitalized after the incident with the Russian Health Minister Veronika Skvortsova claiming the most gravely injured was an 11-year-old boy who jumped from a fourth-floor window.
+Also among the fatalities were some 200 animals from the petting zoo.
+Thirteen people were hospitalized after the incident, with the Russian Health Minister Veronika Skvortsova claiming the most gravely injured was an 11-year-old boy who jumped from a fourth-floor window.

 Due to the fire, identification of most bodies had to have DNA identification used to confirm their identities.
 As of March 27, 60 individuals were treated in hospitals, of whom 15 remained hospitalized and 40 received outpatient care; 25 victims, including 13 children were identified.

 Investigation

 The Investigative Committee of Russia (SKR), opened an investigation into the cause of the fire, with the head of the SKR responding critically to the staff.
 In a statement he claimed "Most of the staff ran away and left parents and their children to their fate."

 Four people have been detained in relation to the fire, including the head of the shopping complex's managing company.
 Investigators reported that the fire alarm system had not been working in the week leading up to the fire, rising into conflict with a previous report that a security guard had turned it off.
 The mall security guards were cited for failing to promptly turn the voice alert system on and that there is no reasonable explanation as to why that occurred.

-Kemerovo Oblast deputy governor Vladimir Chernov said that the preliminary suspicion is that a child had a cigarette lighter which ignited foam rubber in a children's trampoline room and erupted in the fashion of gunpowder, but the actual cause of the fire was a spark from the lamp, that ignited the foam rubber in the trampoline room.
+Kemerovo Oblast deputy governor Vladimir Chernov said that the preliminary suspicion is that a child had a cigarette lighter which ignited foam rubber in a children's trampoline room and erupted in the fashion of gunpowder, but the actual cause of the fire was a spark from a lamp, that ignited the foam rubber in the trampoline room.
 There are many speculations that the wires in the lamp were loose, causing a spark.
 There is another theory that the plastic in the lamp melted, falling onto the foam rubber.
 Several arrests of these people have been made.

 Legal

 The Investigative Committee of Russia brought charges under part 3 of Article 293 of the Russian Criminal Code; dereliction of duty which by negligence led to the deaths of two or more persons, against the head of a firefighting unit No.2.
-According to investigative reports, the lead firefighter did not listen to an eyewitness who reported that people were locked on the fourth floor, but sent the unit to a further location, which wasted time.
+According to investigative reports, the lead firefighter did not listen to an eyewitness who reported that people were locked on the fourth floor, but instead sent the unit to a further location, which wasted time.

 In 2021 eight people associated with the mall were sentenced to prison terms for fire safety violations or failure to aid people once the fire started.

 In 2023 two government officials of the Kemerovo region were sentenced to prison for embezzlement, fraud, and negligence.